MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 #### <a name="wristsensors"></a>Wrist Sensors

-Each participant should wear the wrist sensors for at least 12 hours each day.
+Each participant should wear the wrist sensors for an average of 8 hours a day.
 The sensors should be worn like a watch on each arm with the charging port pointed away from the hand as shown.
 The buckle is marked L or R to indicate left wrist or right wrist.

 <img src="/img/howto/mPerf/MSHRVwearingL.png">